scores.KNNScore

 fit()

-Train a confidence score based on sample embeddings.
+Train a uncertainty score based on sample embeddings.

 Usage